grantdhunter/resumeAPI/README.md

 The json portion of the API can be found at **/resume**.
 The root will return the full json resume.
 If an attribute is added to the end of the path **/resume/basics** only the basic information will be returned.

-These are all teh available attribute:
+These are all the available attribute:
--basics
+- basics
--work
+- work
--volunteer
+- volunteer
-education
+- education
--awards
+- awards
--publications
+- publications
--skills
+- skills
--languages
+- languages
--interests
+- interests
 -projects
 -references